-- Proof of U.S. citizenship.
+- Proof of U.S. citizenship (an original birth certificate)

 - Proof of identity (valid driver’s license, government employee ID, military ID).